syedjafer/makereading-post-backups/ckzw6jjj7058jdhs1h39oercm.md

 . <br>
 . <br>
 . <br>
-Is there any way to combine n features to 1, like reducing the dimensions. yes, there is one.
+Is there any way to combine n features to 1, like reducing the dimensions? yes, there is one.
 Dimensionality reduction is an important technique to overcome the curse of dimensionality in data science and machine learning.
 As the number of predictors (or dimensions or features) in the dataset increase, it becomes computationally more expensive (ie. increased storage space, longer computation time) and exponentially more difficult to produce accurate predictions in classification or regression models.
-Moreover, it is hard to wrap our head around to visualize the data points in more than 3 dimensions.
+Moreover, it is hard to wrap our heads around to visualize the data points in more than 3 dimensions.

 We will see more about dimensionality reduction in upcoming articles.